If you’re a regular reader of this website then you surely know that I have had sleep issues.

 Another reason I recommend this for kids is that the weighted dots don’t produce any noise when the child moves around since they don’t rub on one another.
 The beads are made of glass for the extra bonus of being hypoallergenic.

-6. Best Luxury Choice – Gravity Blanket Weighted Single size Blanket
+6. Best Luxury Choice – Isaac Weighted Blanket

 Weighted Blanket Buying Guide

 These are the two different styles of weighted blanket.
 A one piece is used as is without a cover.
 In most cases with one piece blankets, the weights are in the form of dots sewed into the exterior material.